The Sirui T-1204SK T-S is a lightweight and highly portable carbon fiber travel tripod.

 As with many of the other travel tripods on the market these days, the Sirui T-1204 collapses down by folding back on itself.
 That creates a highly portable and compact package that’s still easy to unfold when you get on location.

 While it has an impressive load rating of 26.5 pounds (12 kg), the T-1204SK is one of the smaller tripods in Sirui’s lineup–they also have a slightly larger and stronger Sirui T-2204SK as well as an aluminum version, the T-1004SK, that shares many of the same specs but is a bit heavier and slightly less rigid.

-Sirui hasn’t been making tripods as long as some of the more established brands, but I’ve found that with each new generation they’ve been making small but useful refinements in their locks and levers.
-They’re not revolutionary changes, and they’re not trying too hard to do something different just for the sake of being different, as some brands seem to, but these incremental improvements suggest a company that is putting the effort into improving their products.
+Sirui hasn’t been making tripods as long as some of the more established brands, but I’ve found that with each new generation, they’ve been making small but useful refinements in their locks and levers.
+They’re not revolutionary changes, and they’re not trying too hard to do something different just for the sake of being different, as some brands seem to, but these incremental improvements suggest a company that is putting effort into improving their products.
 And that’s something that I appreciate.

 Legs / Sirui T-1204SK

 Most tripods are all about straight lines, all up and down.
 This one has some subtle but strategically placed curves.
 They’re especially noticeable at the top, and it’s designed in such a way that the tops flare out slightly so as to broaden the base that the head sits on.
 That slight spread helps ever so slightly with stability.

 The legs of the T-1204SK extend in four sections.
 The locks use twist locks.
 I like that the lock grips are unusually grippy, which is useful in cold and/or damp conditions.